raphaelquast/EOmaps/README.md

 [![Documentation Status](https://readthedocs.org/projects/eomaps/badge/?version=latest)](https://eomaps.readthedocs.io/en/latest/?badge=latest)
 # EOmaps

-A general-purpose library to plot interactive maps of geographical datasets.
+### A library to create interactive maps of geographical datasets.

 #### 🌍 Simple interface to visualize geographical datasets
 - A `pandas.DataFrame` is all you need as input!